Constraining dark matter interactions mediated by a light scalar with white dwarfs: Dark matter capture in white dwarfs

 This limit is a very good approximation for DM-cross sections above a threshold cross-section $\sigma_{th}$.
 The threshold cross-section is where the geometric and optically thin limits intersect.\footnote{For DM scattering cross-sections of $\sigma\sim\sigma_{th}$ we shall introduce the star opacity as discussed in Ref.\cite{Bell:2021fye}.} However, the DM-ion cross-sections we will study are below this threshold, and it is safe to consider the optically thin limit given in Eq. \eqref{eq:Cthin}.

 In Fig.~\ref{fig:xsec_th}, we show the threshold cross section for two different DM masses $m_\chi= 10\,\rm MeV$ (blue) and $m_\chi =100\,\rm MeV$ (red).
 The threshold cross-section varies accordingly to the light mediator mass and the $g_\chi g_{g_{SM}}$ parameter, which is not shown in the plot.
 When the light mediator mass is large ($m_\phi\to\infty$), the threshold cross-section becomes independent of $m_\phi$, and we recover the EFT operator approach.
 This situation is reached once the light mediator mass reaches the DM mass, and hence it happens first for the case of $m_\chi=10\,\rm MeV$ as shown in the blue line in Fig.~\ref{fig:xsec_th}.
-The shaded area indicates that all cross-sections in this region belong to the geometric limit, and DM is maximally captured in the WD.
+On the other hand, if the light mediator mass is too small ($m_\phi<<m_\chi$), the DM mass dominates in the expression of Eq.~\ref{eq:DM-ion_cross-section} and hence the threshold cross-section becomes independent of the light mediator mass.
+The mass interval at which the threshold cross-section is sensitive to the scalar mass is $0.05\, m_\chi<m_\phi<m_\chi$ The shaded area indicates that all cross-sections in this region belong to the geometric limit, and DM is maximally captured in the WD.

 We must compute the capture rate for DM cross-sections below the threshold cross-sections to obtain reliable bounds on DM-proton interaction.